Auto dialer Vs Predictive dialer: What distinguishes the two?

 This blog helps you there.
 So, let’s get to it.

-An auto dialer is known for effectively managing the workload by distributing the connected calls with available agents.
+An auto dialer is known for effectively managing the workload by distributing the connected calls among available agents.

 The dialer dials ‘x’ number of contacts and connects answered calls to an available agent.
 If the call gets dropped, that is, in the absence of an agent to answer the call, the dialer plays a prerecorded message.

-You can set the dial rate as up to 3:1.
-However, as per FCC regulations, if your contact answers the call, and no agent answers it till 2 seconds after your contact answers the call, the call is considered abandoned.
-Such a call needs to play a recorded message.
+You can set the dial rate up to 3:1.
+However, as per FCC regulations, if your contact answers the call, and no agent answers for 2 seconds, the call is considered abandoned.
+Abandoned automated calls must play a recorded message.

 The FCC requires that dialers keep this abandonment percentage below 3 among the answered calls.

-To help you keep your contacts’ experience non-hampered, CallHub’s auto dialer gives you two options to handle dropped calls:
+To help you keep your contacts’ experience unrestricted, CallHub’s auto dialer gives you two options to handle dropped calls:

 - Play a recorded message